New World Treasures

 a Dutch East Indiaman that was lost on February 3rd, 1735 after

 striking a sand bank off the cost of Zealand.
-Reserve:
+Coin

-knight facing right standing in armor with a sword in right hand
+right standing in armor with a sword in right hand and a bundle

-and a bundle of arrows in the left.
-Obverse:
+of arrows in the left.
+Obverse: Ornamental square

-Ornamental square tablet with Latin legend that translates "Coin
+tablet with Latin legend that translates "Coin of government of

-trade treasure coin of great historical value.
-Supplied
+coin of great historical value.
+Supplied with a New World

-is mounted in an 18k gold bezel with a fixed bale and with bezel is
+is mounted in an 18k gold bezel with a swivel bale and with bezel is

 about the size of a quarter. |